 If you make this chickpea and lentil curry, be sure to leave a comment below.
 Love to hear how you enjoyed it!

-Chickpea and Lentil Curry (vegan and gluten free)
+Chickpea and Lentil Curry (with spinach and coconut milk)

 - 1 tablespoon coconut oil